0xDevansh/djs-marshal/README.md

 });
 ```

-Now in your commands folder, you can start creating command files!
+Now in your commands' folder, you can start creating command files!

 Here are some examples: